dacobraco/polymath-lab/applications/signal_visualizer/README.md

 # Signal Visualizer

-A collection of Python experiments for building intuition about signals, LTI systems, frequency response, Bode plots, and first-order filtering.
+A collection of Python experiments for building intuition about signals, LTI systems, impulse response, convolution, frequency response, Bode plots, and first-order filtering.

 The project connects mathematical models with numerical calculations and visualizations in both the time and frequency domains.